 - There may be too many individual services in town 100+, 100-120 as brought out by FAHCSIA work [on RSD site?]. - Grandmothers and others need help from humbugging.

-- Overall there was support for a trial with a time limit and not just for Halls Creek. - The s47F could be a good follow up time to do further consultations.
+- Overall there was support for a trial with a time limit and not just for Halls Creek. - The s47F good follow up time to do further consultations.